Shahrukh-Mirza/Gym-Website/README.md

-# Gym-Website Landing page
+# Payment Form
-Landing page of a Gym Website
+This is a Payment Form, receive all the essential information of a user!